 Do Not Feed Deer This Winter, Great Lakes, Great Times, Great Outdoors, MI DNR websitewinter coat, fat storage, reduced metabolism, thermal cover, and sedentary behavior, help deer survive severe winters.
 Even with all the food they want, deer use their fat reserves and lose weight over winter.
 Deer in relatively good condition can fast for several weeks without harmful effects.

 Hunting Access Program, Michigan Dept Natural ResourcesMichigan’s Hunting Access Program (HAP) was created in 1977 to increase public hunting opportunities in southern Michigan where 97 percent of the land base is privately owned.
 This program is now one of the oldest dedicated private lands public access programs in the nation.
+For those who are still deer hunting to this day, they will always need to update their equipment like crossbows to make sure they are getting the best out of their hunting trips.
+The Best Archery Crossbows For deer Hunting can be found on sites like archerybowsandhunting.com, or they can go to their neighborhood hunting store and take a look at the available equipment there.

 MI DEPARTMENT OF NATURAL RESOURCES, HUNTING, WASHTENAW COUNTY